Niraj-Fonseka/open-secret-share/README.md

 # Open Secret Share

 - Self hosted secret sharing with gpg

-- Quick Notes
+- TLDR
     - Self hostable
-    - Messages are always encrypted locally
+    - Private keys are always stored locally
+    - Encryption always happens locally
+    - Add your own storage provider

 ### Demo
 - These two recordings were done in two different machines.
 One acting as a sender and the other as a reciever.
 I recommend watching them at the same time